These DIY mudroom lockers added much needed storage and organization to this busy space.

 Bench Top

-Next, I added a sheet of plywood along the top.
-I nailed down through the plywood into each divider for added strength.
+Next, add a sheet of plywood for the top of the bench.
+I nailed it down through the plywood into each divider for added strength.

-Building DIY Mudroom Lockers
+Building the Mudroom Lockers

 To make everything look pretty, use caulk to hide any gaps and wood fill to hide the nail holes.